raballew/okd-the-hard-way/docs/00-prerequisites.md

-The total time needed will vary but without any previous knowledge and if you can resist to simply copy-paste the commands without thinking, you will probably need a week or two to complete and understand the lab.
+The total time needed will vary but without any previous knowledge and if you can resist to simply copy-paste the commands without thinking, you will probably need a week to complete and understand the lab.

 Next: [Hypervisor](01-hypervisor.md)